 Dr. Colville was listed in the 1913 Bell Telephone Directory at McKays Corners.
 His telephone number was 944r2.

 Dr. and Mrs. Colville had a daughter, also named Margaret born to them on the 23rd of May, 1914.
 Sadly Mrs. Colville died a short time later on the 5th of June, 1914 and the little girl died on the 2nd of August, 1914.
-They are buried at Maple Leaf Cemetery in Chatham, Ontario.
+They were buried at Maple Leaf Cemetery in Chatham, Ontario.